Introduction to Web Scraping

 6. Popular Python Libraries

 🛠 Choose libraries based on your goals.
-For static sites, requests
+For static sites, requests + BeautifulSoup is usually enough.

 7. Real example: Scraping books from books.toscrape.com